The tidal evolution of satellite galaxies in cosmological simulations: insights from COLIBRE: Fates of satellites

 The left panel (blue) shows the directly measured results of the resolved population from simulation data, which exhibits a modest amplification; the median is moved upward about 0.5 dex relative to that in Fig.~\ref{fig:SHMR}.
 With the amplification of tides, we can naturally obtain a ``tail'' of the distribution reaching high $\xi\sim 1$, indicating the emergence of a population of resolved DMDGs.
 We simply define the population with $\xi > 0.5$ as DMDGs.

 On the other hand, the right panel (red) reveals that the lost population that have fallen below the simulation resolution limit, is dominated by systems with extreme amplification factors.
-A large fraction of these lost satellites reach $\xi \sim 1$ (the theoretical maximum where $m_{\rm sub} \approx m_*$) just prior to or coincident with their numerical loss.
+A large fraction of these lost satellites reach $\xi \sim 1$ (the theoretical maximum where $m_{\rm tot} \approx m_*$) just prior to or coincident with their numerical loss.
 This confirms that most DMDGs are often those undergoing the most severe stripping.

 We quantify the abundance of these systems in Fig.~\ref{fig:fdmdg}, which shows the fraction of satellites that are DMDGs as a function of stellar mass.
-The distribution is notably peaked, with the highest fraction of DMDGs occurring in the stellar mass range $10^{9} < m_{*} / \rm{M}_{\odot} < 10^{10} $.
+Here, the DMDG fraction at a given stellar mass is defined as the number of DMDGs divided by the total number of satellite galaxies within the same stellar mass bin, i.e., $f_{\rm DMDG}(m_{*}) = N_{\rm DMDG}(m_{*}) / N_{\rm sat}(m_{*})$.
+As illustrated in the figure, the distribution is notably peaked, with the highest fraction of DMDGs occurring in the stellar mass range $10^{9} < m_{*} / \rm{M}_{\odot} < 10^{10} $.
 This mass dependence is a natural consequence of the requirement derived from Eq.~\eqref{eq:xi_mult}.
 As we discuss below for dwarf galaxies: \begin{itemize} \item For massive dwarfs ($m_{*} \sim 10^{9.5} \rm{M}_{\odot}$): The initial baryon fraction is maximized near the peak of the SHMR ($\xi_0 \sim 0.05$).
 Consequently, a moderate amplification of $\mathcal{A} \sim 10$ is sufficient to push $\xi$ above 0.5.
 As shown in the previous section, such an amplification is achievable for typical tidal tracks ($b \lesssim 1$) once the subhalo loses $\sim 90\%$ of its mass. \item For faint dwarfs ($m_{*} < 10^{8} \rm{M}_{\odot}$): The peak stellar fraction is low ($\xi_0 < 10^{-3}$).
 Achieving DMDG status would require an extreme amplification of $\mathcal{A} > 500$.
 Most subhaloes fall below the resolution limit or become numerically disrupted long before they can achieve such high contrast between stellar and DM loss. \end{itemize}

 The black line in Fig.~\ref{fig:fdmdg} represents the total population (resolved + lost), and is systematically higher than the blue line (resolved only).
 This indicates that a significant number of DMDGs are transient precursors to the lost state.
 Because these systems reside in the extreme survival tail of tidal evolution, the DMDG population is uniquely sensitive to numerical disruption.
 Consequently, the resolution and the associated disruption thresholds in a simulation will undoubtedly influence the predicted DMDG abundance.
 We will explore this numerical sensitivity and the impact of resolution on DMDG abundance in detail in a dedicated follow-up work (He et al. in prep).